SiadeBreak/Interstellar-Diary-Gargantua/README.md

 2. **Image Generation**

-- Using DALL-E 2 to generate initial images of space landscapes, the spaceship, and the black hole.
+- Using Copilot to generate initial images of space landscapes, the spaceship, and the black hole.
 - Refining the images using Stable Diffusion to enhance quality and add stylistic variations, ensuring the images capture the majesty and strangeness of interstellar space.

 <br>